phenogit/phenogit.github.io/kit-korner-notes.markdown

 ## Modules

     RKC(03/14)
+    We always use the cheapest artificial call above 4 of the trump suit for our RKC call.

     4S RKC, follow-ups other than 5H/6H signoff
         5C: Ask for queen of trumps
         5D: Ask for queen of trumps